Modern Slavery Act Statement 2017 / 2018

 - a health and safety policy and procedures to ensure safe and healthy working conditions

-More information on how we treat our partners and staff is set out in our Corporate Social Responsibility.
+More information is set out in our Corporate Responsibility Policy.

 Our supply chain